namewellz/PluralCrypt/README.md

 ## Usage

 1. Select the course path and DB file.
 Default Pluralsight path is `%LOCALAPPDATA%\Pluralsight\courses`.
-2. After selecting the output path, select `Read course`.
+2. After selecting the output path, select `Read`.
 3. Select the courses to decrypt or press the `Select all` button.
-4. After selecting your preferred options, `Run` and wait for the decryption process to finish.
+4. Tick the necessary options, then select `Run` and wait for the decryption process to finish.

 **Notes:**
-+ Do not  remove the course from the Pluralsight Offine Player before, and during decryption.
++ Don't remove the course from the Pluralsight Offine Player before, and during decryption.
 + Some courses don't have subtitles.

 ## Author